tobySolutions/music-player-app/README.md

 Thanks for checking it out!

-Feel free to raise issues on this project of you find any.
+Feel free to raise issues on this project if you find any.
 To contribute, check out:

 - https://github.com/tobySolutions/food-delivery-app/blob/main/README.md